-- i Investment Properties involves the acquisition and management of income-producing industrial properties across key markets in Canada, with a focus on the Greater Toronto Area and Ottawa. - i Parking Assets involves the acquisition and management of income-producing parking facilities across the United States.
+- Investment Properties involves the acquisition and management of income producing industrial properties across key markets in Canada. - Parking Assets involves the acquisition and management of income producing parking facilities across the United States.

 Each segment is a component of the Company for which separate discrete financial information is available by the chief decision makers of the Company.
 The Company evaluates performance and allocates resources based on earnings before interest, taxes, depreciation, amortization, and stock-based compensation.
 Corporate costs are not allocated to the segments and are shown separately.